 - Protect the body from oxidative stress

-- Prevent kidney stones and protect the body from oxalates in coffee and tea
+- Prevent kidney stones caused by oxalates in coffee and tea

 - Reduce high blood pressure

-- Nourish the body with minerals, vitamins, enzymes and glyconutrients
+- Provide the body with minerals, vitamins, enzymes and glyconutrients

 - Accelerate healing from physical burns and radiation burns